Brandon Snesko, President

 Brandon Snesko walked the halls of Congress as a Congressional Page before following in his family footsteps and began serving process in 1999.
-He soon thereafter became a Washington DC Private Investigator and worked for most of the major Washington DC process serving and private investigation firms.
+Soon thereafter, he became a Private Investigator, working for most of the major Washington D.C. process serving and private investigation firms.

-He is a licensed P.I. who has specialized in high-profile investigations for private companies, individuals, and the United States Government.
-Some of his investigations have included; locating, interviewing and taping individuals as defendants or witnesses, surveillance, insurance fraud, adultery, custody cases, corporate evidence recorder, etc.
+He is a currently licensed P.I. specializing in high-profile investigations for private companies, individuals, and the United States Government.
+Some of his investigations have included locating, interviewing and taping individuals as defendants or witnesses, surveillance, insurance fraud, adultery, custody cases, corporate evidence recording, and more.

 Brandon is also a founding member of the Mid-Atlantic Association of Professional Process Servers.
-MAAPPS primary members are Virginia process servers, Maryland process servers, and Washington DC process servers interested in creating and supporting education; forming committees to create new laws; observe changing laws and creating a better future for the process serving industry.
+MAAPPS' primary members are Washington DC, Virginia, and Maryland-based process servers interested in creating and supporting education, forming committees to create new laws, and observing changing laws to create a better future for the process serving industry.

 Chief Executive Officer at Same Day Process, Tony is a Vietnam Veteran and former Los Angeles Police Officer.
 He began process serving in 1970 and owned and operated the largest process service firm in San Diego, California before relocating to Washington, DC in 1995.

-From rock stars, to actors to politicians, Tony’s experiences could fill volumes but his claim to fame is being known to “Serve the Impossible.”
-The attorney for the late Frank Fitzsimmons, confided to Tony that he was the only process server to ever personally serve the evasive and well guarded Teamster’s boss.
-Read the Fitzsimmons Story
+From representing rock stars and actors, to high-powered politicians - Tony’s legal experiences could fill volumes.
+But, his claim to fame is his ability to “serve the impossible.”
+The attorney for the late Frank Fitzsimmons confided to Tony that he was the only process server to ever personally serve the evasive and well-guarded teamster’s boss.

 Tony proposed the first-in-the-nation, ethics and standards guidelines for professional process servers and chaired the first Ethics and Standards Committee for The California Professional Process Server’s Association.
 He also proposed the first Process Server’s Certification Exam and was its co-author.